Munchausen Syndrome by Proxy (cont.)

 - Find a local Psychiatrist in your town

-What is the treatment for Munchausen syndrome by proxy?
+How is Munchausen syndrome by proxy diagnosed?

 Find out what women really need.